Wetlands

 18 Alliance Partners (and growing) have joined the Wetlands Working Group, including:

-Partners all around the world have been thinking and working on wetland initiatives and studies individually.
+STEP 1 Partners all around the world have been working on Wetland initiatives and studies individually.
 It’s time to bring them together.

-The Global Rewilding Allliance brings together rewilding experts and practitioners to facilitate knowledge exchange & collaboration, and produce evidence, such as reports and research, to inform policy and practice.
+STEP 2 The Global Rewilding Alliance brings together rewilding experts and practitioners to facilitate knowledge exchange & collaboration, and produce evidence, such as reports and research, to inform policy and practice.

 The Ramsar Convention on Wetlands is the intergovernmental treaty providing the framework for the conservation and wise use of wetlands and their resources.
 Rewilding is of high relevance for meeting the objectives of the Ramsar Convention on Wetlands.
 By adopting a rewilding perspective with ecosystem functionality and ecological character at the heart of its agenda, the Ramsar Convention on Wetlands could become a crucial pioneer in achieving a wilder, more resilient and stable future.